-You will be forced to give up social interactions (or be forced to limit it)
+You will be forced to give up social interactions (or be forced to limit them)

-The list is endless, and oftentimes you will find yourself adding more to the list instead of removing some of them.
+The list is endless, and often you will find yourself adding more to the list instead of removing some of them.

-Another friend of mine said that I would have to put off having a normal life until the child turns seven years old. (no problem I don’t consider myself normal anyway hehehe)
+Another friend of mine said that I would have to put off having an everyday life until the child turns seven. (no problem, I don’t consider myself normal any way, hehe)

-A male friend of mine once messaged me in Facebook and said: “It’s hard to have a baby noh?
-Its like torture?”
+A male friend of mine once messaged me on Facebook and said: “It’s hard to have a baby, noh?
+It’s like torture?”

-I guess it also comes down with the intention.
+I guess it also comes down to the intention.

-My friend that was stuck at 21 didn’t really want to have a baby when she had them.
+My friend that was stuck at 21, didn’t want to have a baby when she had them.

 I think I can only count with my right hand the number of male friends I know who willingly choose to get married and have kids.

-Some of the reasons I heard why they don’t want to get married and have kids spans from the political, economical to the mundane.
+I heard why they don’t want to get married and have kids spans from the political, economic to the mundane.

-It is hard to have kids when you are poor.
+It is hard to have kids when you are lacking.

 It is hard to have kids when the world only has ten years to exist. (fans of global warming)

-it is hard to raise a child with this kind of economy.
+it is hard to raise a child in this kind of economy.